Adriwin06/Ultimate-CommonUI-Menu-System/README.md

   - You have to credit me

 ## Known Bugs :
-There is a lot of bugs I can't write everything here but:
+Here are the main ones:
-  - To reapply your settings, you need to open the "Options" menu in the Main Menu
+  - To reapply your settings after relaunxjung the game, you need to open the "Options" menu in the Main Menu.
-  - Prompt doesn't work in the pause menu
+  - Prompt doesn't work in the pause menu; there is a problem with the player character and it uses that.

 ## To do :
   - Make a better Common Bound Action Bar with Apply, Reset and Cancel settings